jiesihu/CTE-Net/README.md

 ```

 ### Dataset
-The COVID-19 Challenge is a public dataset.
-See [here](https://covid-segmentation.grand-challenge.org).
+The COVID-19 Challenge dataset can be found [here](https://covid-segmentation.grand-challenge.org).

 ### Training and Evaluation
 The path of dataset need to be set in **./CTE_Net/CTE-Net.yaml** before training.